 identity.
 We will meet with Dutch academics, politicians, and local activists, and students will be asked to reflect on how these discussions intersect with their own experiences, both abroad and at home.

 Most of the coursework will be completed during Winter 2021, with a class meeting once per week; the Amsterdam travel dates are March 14-27.
 Students will miss finals week of Winter quarter and may need to make alternative arrangements to complete final projects or exams.

 CHID 471: Tolerance, Identity, and Difference (5 credits I&S)

-*Note that the fees stated above do not include some additional costs, including, but not limited to: airfare, Study Abroad Insurance ($1.64/day), and personal spending money.
-Remember that these costs will differ by program.
+*Note that additional costs include, but are not limited to: airfare, Study Abroad Insurance ($1.72/day), and personal spending money.
+These costs will differ by program.
 Be sure to read our Fees, Financing, and Withdrawal information for details about the fee structure and payment schedule.